-- Completed Experience, Capacity and Capability information in the application- - •Resumes for the member Development Team staff directly involved in the project. - Organizational chart and agreements showing the structure of the Project Development Owner and Development Team. - Narratives describing development experience and previous work performed for each member of the Development Team- - The last three years of audited financial statements for the member Development Team serving as the developer/general contractor, unless such role is being performed by a township, municipality, or county as the Project Development Owner. - The applicant must submit Lien and Litigation reports dated within 90 days of application submission for the Lead Developer, unless the Lead Developer is a township, municipality, or county.
+- Completed Experience, Capacity and Capability information in the application - Resumes for the member Development Team staff directly involved in the project. - Organizational chart and agreements showing the structure of the Project Development Owner and Development Team - Narratives describing development experience and previous work performed for each member of the Development Team - The last three years of audited financial statements for the member Development Team serving as the developer/general contractor, unless such role is being performed by a township, municipality, or county as the Project Development Owner - Lien and Litigation reports dated within 90 days of application submission for the Lead Developer, unless the Lead Developer is a township, municipality, or county.
 During application review, lien and litigation reports from other members of the Development Team may be requested by OHFA at its discretion, as needed.

-- The applicant must provide a narrativeNarrative identifying the Development Team member that will be responsible for ensuring the requirements for the homes are met during the 10-year affordability period (if it will be a member other than the Project Development Owner). - The applicant must provide a narrativeNarrative identifying the project roles and responsibilities of each member of the Development Team.
+- Narrative identifying the Development Team member that will be responsible for ensuring the requirements for the homes are met during the 10- year affordability period (if it will be a member other than the Project Development Owner). - Narrative identifying the project roles and responsibilities of each member of the Development Team.